oauth2-proxy/oauth2-proxy/docs/docs/configuration/logging.md

 The status block will contain one of the below strings:

-- `AuthSuccess` If a user has authenticated successfully by any method
+- `AuthSuccess` If the user has authenticated successfully
 - `AuthFailure` If the user failed to authenticate explicitly
 - `AuthError` If there was an unexpected error during authentication